andreclinio/gitlab-cli/README.md

 Once configured this way, you can use the options `--auto-token` and/or `--auto-url` (or just simply `--auto-all`) to avoid exposing sensitive data in command line.

+> **Attention**: In previous versions, the configuration file was named `.gitlab-cli`.
+Now it's called `gitlab-cli.cfg`.
+> It can be located at the current directory or home directory.

 The file should follow the JSON syntax:

 ```json